How to EQ Your Dialogue from Start to Finish: Recording Step 2

 The reference voice recording becomes the guide for your own voice recording and points out the good qualities and the problem areas.

-Of course, don't forget to volume match the reference audio to your own voice audio to be able to make a helpful comparison.
+Of course, don't forget to volume match the reference audio to your own dialogue audio to be able to make a helpful comparison.

 All of this is something you can start doing today!